 Musk wrote in an internal memo that the merger is “largely about creating space-based data centers” where “Starlink satellites provide the connectivity, rockets provide the launch capacity, and xAI provides the cognitive power to manage, analyze, and optimize this infrastructure.”

 This is ambitious to the point of being speculative.
 No one has operated AI inference workloads in orbit.
 The power, thermal management, and hardware servicing challenges are unsolved at scale.
+SpaceX requested a waiver of FCC milestone requirements that typically require half of a constellation deployed within six years.
 Musk’s track record includes both delivering on seemingly impossible timelines (reusable rockets) and missing them badly (Full Self-Driving).

 The Co-Founder Exodus